My current research projects attempt to understand the following questions:

 Politics and Race Projects:

-How does the political diversity of others’ friends affect potential interactions, perceptions of others, and friendship interest?
+How does the political diversity of political outgroup members’ friends affect potential interactions?

-In collaboration with Dr. Daryl Wout and Grace Flores-Robles, we attempt to extend research on racial diversity in friendship networks (Wout et al., 2010; Wout et al., 2014; Green et al., 2020) to political diversity.
-We have completed 3 studies replicating the racial diversity effects of increasing positive perceptions and meta-perceptions, learning goals, and friendship interest with multiple racial groups in the United States.
-We have submitted the manuscript to Social Psychological and Personality Science.
+In collaboration with Dr. Daryl Wout and Grace Flores-Robles, we attempt to extend research on racial diversity in friendship networks (Wout et al., 2010; Wout et al., 2014; Green et al., 2020) to political diversity in friendship networks.
+We have completed three studies replicating the racial diversity effects of increasing positive meta-perceptions and friendship interest.
+In the third study, we also found that political diversity in friendship networks also led to improved perceptions of their interaction partner, an increased learning goal orientation, believed that their partner was more interested in learning about them, and lessened dehumanization of their interaction partner, primarily among White Liberals and White Conservatives in the United States.
+My co-authors and I have a revise and resubmit at Social Psychological and Personality Science for this research.
+We are aiming to resubmit the manuscript by the middle of March.

-How does the racial identity of a potential interaction partner affect potential interactions, perceptions of others, and friendship interest?
+How does the racial identity of a potential interaction partner affect potential interracial interactions?

-Dr. Daryl Wout and I will also conduct similar research to the political domain, but in the racial domain.
-Across three studies, we will investigate how different racial minority groups (Asian Americans, Hispanics, African Americans) experience intraminority safety when faced with the prospect of interacting with another racial minority group or Whites.
-We have collected data for a study with Asian American participants, and are in the process of cleaning and analyzing that data.
-We will follow up with studies that have solely African American participants, or solely Hispanic participants.
+Dr. Daryl Wout and I are also conducting research with similar DVs in the racial domain.
+Across three studies, we will investigate how Asian Americans experience intraminority safety when faced with the prospect of interacting with another racial minority group (Blacks, Hispanics) or Whites.
+We have collected data for a study with Asian-American participants.
+We are in process of setting up a follow-up study with East Asian-American participants.

 Disability/Other Marginalized Groups Projects: